r-o-b-o-t-o/azerothcore-armory/README.md

 Other useful npm scripts:
 * `npm run clean`: cleans the build directory
 * `npm run watch`: watches for changes and rebuilds automatically, useful for development
-* `npm run fetchdata`: downloads the data needed by the 3D model viewer
 * `npm run cleardata`: clears the data downloaded for the 3D model viewer

 ### With Docker